 First, a snapshot of the setup itself.
-Below you can see the LUMIX GX8 on a tripod with the tiny LUMIX LX100's flash on it.
+Below you can see the LUMIX GX8 on a tripod with the tiny LUMIX LX100's flash on it (links below on where to find these pieces).
 In front of the mannequin is one LUMIX 580 (full model number DMW-FL580L) shooting through an umbrella, quite close to her face.
 This light is set to A Group.
 Notice as well that the flash's body has been pivoted to face the camera; this is so the sensor (that white/clear bit on the front) can see the trigger light on the GX8.
 (If you've ever wondered why your flash head can rotate side to side, this is one reason — the other would be to bounce an on-camera flash off a side wall, or ceiling when shooting vertically).
 The second light, set to B Group, is pointing at the white wall about 10 feet behind the subject.

 The lights are set to TTL, which means they are fully automatic.
 What's nice about working this way (other than the obvious simplicity) is that to adjust the intensity of one light, you can simply adjust the +/– flash exposure compensation in relation to the other lights in the setup; i.e. make one 1-stop darker, another ⅓-stop brighter, and so-on.